Lauren Underwood

 Lauren Ashley Underwood (born October 4, 1986) is an American politician and registered nurse who is a U.S. representative from Illinois's 14th congressional district as a member of the Democratic Party.
-Her district, once represented by former House Speaker Dennis Hastert, includes the outer western suburbs of Chicago, including Crystal Lake, Geneva, Oswego, Woodstock, and Yorkville.
+Her district, once represented by former House speaker Dennis Hastert, includes the outer western suburbs of Chicago, including DeKalb, Joliet, Oswego, Ottawa, and Yorkville.

-After growing up in Naperville, Illinois, Underwood received a degree in nursing from the University of Michigan and two master's degrees from Johns Hopkins University.
-She started her career as a policy professional in the Obama administration in 2014 and later worked as a senior advisor at the Department of Health and Human Services (HHS).
+Underwood grew up in Naperville, Illinois.
+She graduated with a degree in nursing from the University of Michigan and two master's degrees from Johns Hopkins University.
+She began her career as a policy professional in the Obama administration in 2014, later working as a senior advisor at the Department of Health and Human Services (HHS).

 In 2018, Underwood was elected to the United States House of Representatives, defeating Republican incumbent Randy Hultgren.
 Upon her swearing in, she became the youngest Black woman to serve in Congress.
-She was reelected in 2020 by a margin of 1.34%, the ninth-closest House race of the election cycle.
+In 2022, she was elected a co-chair of the House Democratic Policy and Communications Committee, making her the first black woman to have an elected Democratic leadership position since Shirley Chisholm in the 1970s.
+She has been reelected in 2020, 2022, and 2024.

+A major focus for her in Congress has been on healthcare disparities, particularly as they relate to maternal health outcomes.

 Early life

-Underwood was born on October 4, 1986, in Mayfield Heights, Ohio.
-At age three, she moved with her family to Naperville, Illinois, where she grew up and attended Neuqua Valley High School, graduating in 2004.
+Underwood, who is of African American heritage, was born on October 4, 1986, in Mayfield Heights, Ohio.
+At age 3, she moved with her family to Naperville, Illinois, where she grew up and attended Neuqua Valley High School, graduating in 2004.
 She began as a Girl Scout in kindergarten and is a lifetime member.
 At eight years old, Underwood was diagnosed with supraventricular tachycardia, a pre-existing condition that later shaped her views on health policy.

 From 2003 to 2004, she worked on the City of Naperville's Fair Housing Advisory Commission.
 She earned her Bachelor of Science in Nursing from the University of Michigan in 2008.
 At Michigan, Underwood took a course on nursing politics that she has said "changed her life" and influenced her to enter healthcare policy.
 Also at Michigan, she joined the National Pan-Hellenic Council sorority Alpha Kappa Alpha.
 She received her Master of Science in Nursing and Master of Public Health from Johns Hopkins University in 2009.

 Career

 In 2014, Underwood became a senior advisor at the United States Department of Health and Human Services (HHS), where she worked to implement the Patient Protection and Affordable Care Act.

-Beginning in 2017, Underwood was the Senior Director of Strategy and Regulatory Affairs at Next Level Health.
+Beginning in 2017, Underwood was the senior director of strategy and regulatory affairs at Next Level Health.
 She also served as an adjunct instructor at the Georgetown University School of Nursing & Health Studies.